alejo4373/backend-development-bootcamp/session_2.md

 ### pg-promise

-The first packages we will install and use is `pg-promise`. [`pg-promise`](https://www.npmjs.com/package/pg-promise) is a PostgreSQL interface for Node.js, which means it's a package that offers a bunch of functions for us to talk to our PostgreSQL database using Node.js.
+The first packages we will install and use is `pg-promise`. [`pg-promise`](https://www.npmjs.com/package/pg-promise) is a PostgreSQL interface for Node.js, which means it's a package that offers code and functions for us to talk to our PostgreSQL database using Node.js.

 To install pg-promise, in the VSCode terminal run